i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     The result must be identically distributed as Ed25519 private keys.

 a
-    The unblinded 32-byte EdDSA signing private key used to sign the destination
+    The unblinded 32-byte EdDSA or RedDSA signing private key used to sign the destination

 A
-    The unblinded 32-byte EdDSA signing public key in the destination, = DERIVE_PUBLIC(a), as in Ed25519
+    The unblinded 32-byte EdDSA or RedDSA signing public key in the destination, = DERIVE_PUBLIC(a), as in Ed25519

 a'